soundasleep/collate/README.md

 We don't need to translate the same thing hundreds of times, allowing translators to focus on translating the phrases that actually need to be translated.

+We only look for sources that are GPL-3.0 compatible, meaning that all generated translations are licensed under GPL-3.0.

 ## Goals

 1. A repository of open source projects with appropriate licenses